tekyjd/Record-Suspension-Application-Eligibility/README.md

             let styleClasses = '';
             let missingListHTML = '';

-            // HTML for courthouse contact info (as requested) const courthouseContactHtml = `
+            // HTML for courthouse contact info
+            const courthouseContactHtml = `
                 <p class="mt-4 font-bold">You can obtain this information from the courthouse where you were convicted:</p>
                 <p class="mt-1 text-sm">